Teggieebear/Tesla-stock-price-prediction/README.md

 # Tesla-stock-price-prediction
-Predicting the closing price of Tesla stock using linear regression.
+The aim of this project is to predict the closing price of Tesla stock using a linear regression model.
+The Tesla stock data from 2010 to 2020 was used for this project.